Infant (3wks- walking well)

 Twos and Threes

 Our Little Seeds Sprouts grow into more independence.
-While still receiving excellent attentive care and supervisions, they participate more actively in songs and stories, learn to wash their own hands, pour their own water, drink from a real cup, set up and clean up their spaces.
+While still receiving excellent attentive care, they participate more actively in songs and stories, learn to wash their own hands, pour their own water, drink from a real cup, set up and clean up their spaces.

 The materials are still play based and largely open ended, but their puzzles have more pieces, they can build tracks for their trains, take turns pretending to cook, add words and cooperation to their games, try things they might not have thought of because they saw a friend do it first.